seatonct/dram-journal-client/README.md

 To Test:

-1. First, go to the repository at the following link and follow the instructions in that repository's ReadMe file to get the database and API up and running.
+1. First, go to the repository at the following link and follow the instructions in that repository's ReadMe file to get the database and API up and running: https://github.com/seatonct/dramproject

 2. Open a new terminal window, and clone this repository in the desired directory by running the command, `git clone git@github.com:seatonct/dram-journal-client.git`.